luongpd2313/NT205-Cyber_Attack/README.md

 - Exploit vulnerabilities generated from tools above.
 # Instruction

-We can use scripts located in script directory to install everything automatically
+We can use scripts located in script directory to install everything automatically.
+You can deploy it either on local or cloud.
+Here, we installed it on AWS and attached link in the description of this Repository.
 ------

 > Important: All the scripts need to run as `root` privileges